Palexer/vocabulary-trainer/index.md

-## About

-Vocabulary Trainer is a small application written in Go, that can help you with learning new vocabulary.

 ## Download

 You can download the Vocabulary Trainer for Windows, macOS and Linux from the releases section [releases section](https://github.com/Palexer/vocabulary-trainer/releases).
 For more information, visit the [installation instructions](https://github.com/Palexer/vocabulary-trainer#installation) on Github.